mrjeoffrey/sandbox/README.md

 > At this point in the code, we would need to setup the `index.html` file in the `public` folder.

-Your server code should look like this:
+> CODE CHECK: Your server code should look like this:

     // Imports express package
     const express = require("express");